RohithRaoP/CI-node.js-/README.md

-# 🚀 CI Pipeline for Node.js Application using Jenkins
+# 🚀 CI Pipeline for Node.js Application using Jenkins (with Webhook)

 ## 📌 Project Overview

-This project demonstrates a simple **Continuous Integration (CI) pipeline** using Jenkins for a Node.js application.
-The pipeline automates installing dependencies and running unit tests whenever code is pushed.
+This project demonstrates a **Continuous Integration (CI) pipeline** using Jenkins for a Node.js application.
+The pipeline is automatically triggered using a GitHub webhook whenever code is pushed.

 ---